orabazu/automlnft/doc/OtherResources.md

 **Other AutoML Tools**

-The following are additional AutoML tools, which also include R packages and Python libraries:
+The following are **other AutoML tools**, which also include R packages and Python libraries:

 ![Other AutoMLNFT Tools](./img/additional_automl_tools.png)